What size turkey do I need? A guide to choosing your turkey at Christmas

-If you opt for a whole bird, here's how big you should go depending on how many you have to feed.
+If you opt for a whole bird, here's how big you should go depending on how many you have to feed

 Ideally, allow 500g of meat on the bone per person: that should give you a generous serving and allow for a little leftover for turkey sarnies and the like.

 Turkey breast or crown, or go for the smallest size turkey and be prepared to get creative when it comes to leftovers

 4kg turkey - approx cooking time 2.5 hours

 5kg turkey - approx cooking time 3 hrs 10 minutes

 6kg turkey - approx cooking time 3.5 hours

 7kg turkey - approx cooking time 3 hours and 50 minutes

 8kg turkey - approx cooking time 4 hours and 10 minutes

-*Cooking times obviously depend on your oven
+*Cooking times are estimates and obviously depend on your oven

 A turkey crown is essentially a breast of turkey on the bone with the legs and wings removed.
 It's a great idea if you'll be a small-ish gathering or if no-one in your family likes the dark meat.

-How to carve a turkey
+- How to cook your Christmas turkey

 - Back to the Christmas homepage